Developer-RONNIE/google-maps-easy-scrape/README.md

 - map.png (icon)
 <br />
 Step 2: Load the Extension in Your Browser <br />
-Open your browser (Google Chrome or Brave recommended).
+Open your browser (Google Chrome or Brave recommended). <br />
-- Navigate to the Extensions page:
+- Navigate to the Extensions page: <br />
-- On Chrome, go to chrome://extensions/.
+- On Chrome, go to chrome://extensions/. <br />
-- On Brave, go to brave://extensions/.
+- On Brave, go to brave://extensions/. <br />
-- Enable Developer Mode at the top-right corner.
+- Enable Developer Mode at the top-right corner. <br />
-- Click Load unpacked and select the folder containing the downloaded extension files.
+- Click Load unpacked and select the folder containing the downloaded extension files. <br />
 <br />
 Step 3: Pin the Extension
 Once the extension is installed, pin it to your browser's toolbar for easy access. <br />